general sensitive skin

 Sun Spots or Melanoma: Everyone’s at Risk, So How Can You Prevent It?

-Sun’s out, spots out!
-After months of rain and snow, the sun is a welcome change, but with the sun starting to make regular appearances, so do sun spots.
-Dark spots appear on almost everyone’s skin eventually (there’s a reason they’re also called age spots!) – but are they simply harmless sun spots, or could they be an indication of something more serious, like melanoma AKA. skin cancer?
+Sun spots (AKA Age Spots) appear on almost everyone’s skin eventually but are they simply harmless sun spots, or could they be an indication of something more serious, like skin cancer?
 Let's discuss the difference between sun spots and skin cancer and what you can do to keep the former from becoming the latter.

 Table of Contents